PETG vs Nylon

 In this article, we’re breaking down all the factors of difference between Nylon and PETG.

-Both of them are polymers that are highly valued for their mechanical properties.
+Both of them are 3d filaments that are highly valued for their mechanical properties.
 These plastics are ubiquitous in commercial products and valuable in several industrial, scientific, and medical scenarios.

 PETG is a glycol-enhanced version of Polyethylene Terephthalate (PET).
 As an FDA-compliant material for food storage, People always use PETG material for single-use and reusable water bottles and food containers.
 It is also perfect for medical tools and accessories, as PETG can withstand sterilization temperatures via autoclaving.